TheDaleks/ContentDK/Markdowns/2012-12-17-communism-causes-GIANT-CROCODILES.md

 Egad.

 What does all this have to do with libertarianism?
-Check out the [last page](https://www.nationalgeographic.com/adventure/) of this [National Geographic article](https://www.nationalgeographic.com/adventure/).
+Check out the last page of this [National Geographic article.
+Update January 2021: link no longer works but the article has been found at this new link] (https://tourismobserver.blogspot.com/2015/11/gustave-killer-have-you-seen-this.html).
 Barr, a scientist on Gustave’s trail, makes the connection: